Workplace Accommodation Services

 Several key points regarding the PWFA accommodation process are outlined as follows:

-• Nursing parents who require a location and break time to express breast milk for one year after the child's birth do not need to request formal accommodations for this purpose but should discuss the need for lactation breaks with their supervisor.
+- Nursing parents who require a location and break time to express milk for one year after the child's birth do not need to request formal accommodations for this purpose but should discuss the need for lactation breaks with their supervisor.

-Four types of accommodation requests should be processed quickly without medical documentation and a limited interactive process:
+Examples of reasonable accommodation requests that should be processed quickly without medical documentation and a limited interactive process include:

-Similar to ADA reasonable accommodations, PWFA accommodation requests are evaluated on a case-by-case basis.
+Similar to ADA reasonable accommodations, PWFA accommodation requests are evaluated on a case-by-case basis to determine approval.

 Confidentiality